waldzellai/mcp-ui/docs/src/guide/server/typescript/usage-examples.md

 - **Use `metadata` for standard MCP resource information** like titles, descriptions, timestamps, and authorship
 - **Use `uiMetadata` for client rendering hints** like preferred sizes, initial data, and context preferences
-- **Use `resourceProps` for MCP specification properties** like annotations, descriptions at the resource level, and other standard fields
+- **Use `resourceProps` for MCP specification properties**, descriptions at the resource level, and other standard fields
+- **Use `embeddedResourceProps` for MCP embedded resource properties** like annotations.

 ## Advanced URI List Example